Esri/wind-js/README.md

 For more information about GFS data visit: [GFS Data](http://nomads.ncdc.noaa.gov/data.php?name=access#hires_weather_datasets).

 Before GFS data can be used with this code it has to be converted into JSON.
-Do this we used another awesome project by @cambecc here [https://github.com/cambecc/grib2json](https://github.com/cambecc/grib2json).
-That tool convert data in the GRIB2 file format into a JSON structure with the grid represented as an array.
+To do this we used another awesome project by @cambecc here [https://github.com/cambecc/grib2json](https://github.com/cambecc/grib2json).
+That tool converts data in the GRIB2 file format into a JSON structure with the grid represented as an array.
 An example result of that tool can be seen in the `gfs.json` file.

 ## Resources